 In what seems an inversion, Brooks lays at the feet of the nuclear family the awful consequences of its collapse.
 Citing the rise of loneliness among the elderly, for example, Brooks chalks this up to the lack of “extended families.”
 He neglects to cite the decline of marriage and the rise of divorce.
 In other words, more elderly Americans are lonely because they are divorced or never-married (leaving aside the irreducible percentage who are widows or widowers).
 It is the unmarriage that has contributed to this problem more than the loss of extended families.

 While it’s true that the 1950s are not coming back, we don’t need to consult history to find nuclear families that are thriving.
 As Brooks acknowledges, among the college educated upper third in America today, marriage remains nearly as universal as it was among all Americans decades ago.
-Even in our era that is not characterized by mass unionization, women confined to a housewife role, or men earning 400 times what their fathers did, Americans with a college degree or more are managing to make the nuclear family model work.
+Even in our era that is not characterized by mass unionization, women confined to a housewife role, or men earning 400 percent more than their fathers did, Americans with a college degree or more are managing to make the nuclear family model work.
 Not just work, thrive.
 Interestingly, as Charles Murray highlighted in Coming Apart, the college-educated are actually more likely to be religiously observant than the less-educated today.
 That was not the case 50 years ago.

 Brooks argues that the educated have the advantage of greater wealth and that they use this to purchase some of the goods that extended families once supplied – nannies, tutors, therapists, and so forth.
 That’s doubtless true to some extent, though wealthier families are also often choosing to have one parent work part-time or not at all.
 But it isn’t just wealthy families that are clinging to the nuclear model.
 Among the religiously observant, like Orthodox Jews and Mormons, the nuclear family remains strong.
 Sixty-seven percent of adult Mormons, and 69 percent of adult Orthodox Jews are married, compared with 48 percent of the general population.
 Even among the poor, some are making marriage and the nuclear family a priority.
 Among immigrants, 76 percent of children live with two parents compared with 62 percent of native born families — this, despite the fact that a quarter of immigrant parents do not have high school diplomas.